D0C702WH0/WCS_Hello_World_Project/README.md

-Clone or download this reposetory, then in Node, run the following commands:
+Clone or download this repository, then in Node, run the following commands:

 `npm install`